 The Unfunded Accrued Liability (UAL) is used to determine the employer contribution and therefore must be rolled forward one year from the valuation date to the first day of the fiscal year for which the contribution is being determined.
 The UAL is rolled forward each year by subtracting the expected payment on the UAL for the fiscal year and adjusting for interest.
 The expected payment on the UAL for a fiscal year is equal to the Total Expected Contribution for the fiscal year minus the Total Normal Cost for the year.
-The Total Expected Contribution for the first fiscal year is determined by the actuarial valuation one year ago.
-The Total Normal Cost for the fiscal year is assumed to be the same as the rate determined by the current valuation.
+The Total Expected Contribution for the fiscal year is assumed to be the same as the rate determined by the current valuation.
 Expected dollar amounts are determined by multiplying the rate by the expected payroll for the applicable fiscal year, based on payroll as of the valuation date.